What can we help you with?

 Once all settings are configured, click Save Changes.

 When a customer adds a product to the cart and moves to the checkout, the address autocomplete option will be available as shown in the screenshot below.

 When the customer starts typing the address, the possible address is auto-suggested, as shown in the below screenshot.

 Next, when the correct address is selected, other address fields are filled automatically, as shown in the screenshot below.

-For some addresses, in addition to the five-digit postal code, an additional four digits is added in the suggested address.
+For some addresses, in addition to the five-digit postal code, an additional four digits are added to the suggested address.
 This code is the area code used in some countries around the world.
-If you have entered the address manually or used the Google autocomplete address field, and the area code is missing, the plugin validates the address and displays the suggested address(es) with respective area code.
+If you have entered the address manually or used the Google autocomplete address field, and the area code is missing, the plugin validates the address and displays the suggested address(es) with the respective area code.

 If you choose the address confirmation to be displayed using the pop-up window, it will be displayed as shown in the screenshot below.

 Finally, when the customer selects the desired address, the order can be placed.